Abu Bakar Suleiman

 Abu Bakar bin Suleiman (born 4 February 1944) is a Malaysian physician, academic administrator, business executive and former civil servant.
-He is currently chairman of IHH Healthcare, Asia's largest private healthcare group, and president of the IMU Group, the parent company of the International Medical University in Kuala Lumpur.
+He is currently the Emeritus President of IMU Health Sdn Bhd, the parent company of the International Medical University in Kuala Lumpur.
 He served as vice-chancellor (president) of the International Medical University from 2001 to 2015.
+He was the chairman of IHH Healthcare, Asia's largest private healthcare group from 2011 to 2017.

 From 1991 to 1999, Abu Bakar served as Director-General in the Malaysian Ministry of Health.
 He is president of a range of national medical organisations namely the Malaysian Health Informatics Association, the National Kidney Foundation and the Association of Private Hospitals of Malaysia.

 Abu Bakar holds a Bachelor of a Medicine and a Bachelor of Surgery from Monash University, from which he graduated in 1968.
-He also formerly served as president of the Malaysian Medical Association from 1986–1988.
+He also formerly served as president of the Malaysian Medical Association from 1986 to 1988.